 • Dietary supplements

-• Moisturising cosmetics.
+• Nourishing cosmetics.

 A healthy lifestyle supports the natural regeneration of the skin.
 This includes drinking plenty of water, avoiding stress and getting enough sleep.
 Hot showers and internal heating deprive the skin of moisture.
 In winter, the skin is exposed to a frequent change between warm indoor air and cold outside air.
 It is therefore not surprising that the skin tends to dry out especially in this season.

-The skin care range offered by CeraVe replenishes the skin with moisture immediately after the first application.
-For this purpose, CeraVe uses hyaluronic acid as well as three essential ceramides.
-These are the so-called ceramides 1, 3 and 6-II, which also occur naturally in the skin and are important for a protective skin barrier.
-In addition, CeraVe's products use MVE technology to provide to provide 24 hour hydration to the skin.
-The technology is based on many small globules in which ceramides and hyaluronic acid are stacked on top of each other like the skin of an onion, gradually releasing them over an extended period of time.
+The skin care range offered by CeraVe replenishes skin immediately after the first application.
+For this purpose, CeraVe products uses contain hyaluronic acid as well as three essential ceramides.
+These are the so-called ceramides 1, 3 and 6-II, which also occur naturally in the skin and are important for a healthy skin barrier.
+If they are sufficiently abundant, it is more likely that the skin will keep moisture in and foreign bodies out.